Kyoto Jazz Massive

 Kyoto Jazz Massive is a Japanese musical project specialising in crossover jazz and electronic styles.
-The group was formed in 1994 and consists of brothers Shuya and Yoshihiro Okino.
+The group was formed in 1992 and consists of brothers Shuya and Yoshihiro Okino.
 They have also included Hajime Yoshizawa, a piano producer, on a number of works.
 Although the brothers DJed in the late 1980s and were remixing and composing as far back as the early 1990s, they were largely popularised by the British Radio 1 DJ Gilles Peterson around 2001.

 Background

 Brothers Shuya and Yoshihiro Okino, both DJs and remixers in Kyoto, formed the project in 1994.
-They released their debut album, Spirit of the Sun, in 2002.
+They released their debut, self-titled album, the same year.

 In 2015, to celebrate their 20-year anniversary, the duo put together a full jazz band, titled Kyoto Jazz Sextet.
-Their debut album, Unity, came out in 2017.
+Their debut album, Mission, came out the same year.

-Shuya Okino also runs a music venue in Shibuya, Tokyo, called The Room.
+Shuya Okino also runs a music venue in Shibuya, Tokyo, called the Room.